dmhuehol/EnvAn-WN-Phase-2/README.md

 newtip: Current version (9/1/17) of MATLAB function to create a custom Data Cursor tooltip using variables from within a parent function.
 Must be nested within another function.
 This version of newtip is specifically designed to work with wnAllPlot and wnYearPlot, but the method could easily be adapted for any similar circumstance.
 Tags: warm nose toolbox, utilities

-nosedetect: Current version (8/24/17) of MATLAB function to separate a soundings data structure into warm nose and non warm nose structures, with the warm nose structure containing a nested structure with details about said noses.
+nosedetect: Current version (9/4/17) of MATLAB function to separate a soundings data structure into warm nose and non warm nose structures, with the warm nose structure containing a nested structure with details about said noses.
+Updated 9/4/17 to fix negative depth in pressure coordinates for case when x was equal to 2.
 Tags: sounding, IGRA toolbox Requires: findsnd, prestogeo, simple_prestogeo

 precipfilter: Current version (8/19/17) of MATLAB function to filter warm nose soundings data by the presence of precipitation at the surface, as shown in Mesowest data adjacent in time to the soundings in the input structure.
 Tags: surface observations, sounding, IGRA toolbox